Sharon Township, Franklin County, Ohio

 Sharon Township is one of the seventeen townships of Franklin County, Ohio, United States.
-As of the 2010 census the population was 15,969, of whom 1,849 lived in the unincorporated portions of the township.
+As of the 2020 census the population was 17,168.

 Geography

 Most of Sharon Township has been annexed by the cities of Westerville, in the northeast of the township, Worthington, in the center of the township, and Columbus (the county seat of Franklin County), around the edges of the township.
 The village of Riverlea is located in the central part of the township, south of Worthington.

 Today, the township is composed of many small "islands," all of which border the city of Columbus.
 While some are completely surrounded by Columbus, several have other borders: